phaqueue/nfview2/README.md

 1. The names *_Anon* and *_pos* are ugly.
 We should have some naming convention, or allow the users to decide the names.
 2. Print tabular views instead, which is more user-friendly.
+3. Figure out the installation for Windows and other OS.
-3. We can only create views for one Dataset at a time.
+4. We can only create views for one Dataset at a time.
 This software should be able to create views for all Datasets in the specified Dataverse.
-4. Maybe we can present the views in a graphical way, similar to Neo4j.
+5. Maybe we can present the views in a graphical way, similar to Neo4j.